What is the credentialing process, when working with you?

 8) You are certified in a niche therapy

 10) You have some other benefit such as an appealing specialty or resource that is appealing to insurance companies

 Unfortunately, there are times when panels are actually closed, and appeals won’t help.
 But our success rate has been quite impressive to our current and past clients who have managed to get on closed panels.

 We strive to make our rates affordable and manageable by providing packages based on how many panels you want to be on.
 Put another way, it only takes a handful of appointments with a new patient/client to make your money back.
 That is money you would have lost had you waited to finish the credentialing process.

 Who are you?
 And how did you get into medical credentialing?

-Our brick and mortar offices are located just outside Harvard Square in Cambridge, Massachusetts.
-Our staff has been quoted in the Boston Globe, Boston Business Journal, ABC News, and more (usually for clinical / medical content).
-Also, our company is a member of the BBB and maintains the highest possible grade rating with the Boston Chapter Better Business Bureau!
+Our expertise and credentials have been quoted in multiple news publications, such as the Boston Globe, ABC News, Boston Business Journal and many more.
+Our company is also a member of the Better Business Bureau and we currently maintain the highest possible grade rating with the Boston Chapter BBB!